Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 ## Dataset
 <div align="justify">

-The dataset being used is the "Air Quality Data in India (2015 - 2020)" from Kaggle. </div>
+The dataset being used is the "Air Quality Data in India (2015 - 2020)" from Kaggle.
+Link to the dataset: www.kaggle.com/rohanrao/air-quality-data-in-india </div>

 ## Project Pipeline